costoffreedom/costoffreedom-book/book/architectonics-of-power/why-i-refused-my-proprietary-self.md

 <p>I find myself, after all this time immersed in free culture, amazed at
 my holding on to some form of the proprietary way of thinking.
-Sometimes I have found myself consciously going quite a long way down that path before I stop myself and almost forceably ask myself "hey!
+Sometimes I have found myself consciously going quite a long way down that path before I stop myself and almost forcibly ask myself "hey!
 What are you doing?"</p>

 <p>Some time ago I started a methodology called the Book Sprint.
 It's a